DayalStrub/announcements/README.md

 * serve a [streamlit app](https://dayalstrub.github.io/announcements/) using Pages, and
 * develop ML pipelines in Codespaces.

-__Note:__ Still WIP.
+⚠️ __Note:__ Still WIP.
 App requests are broken.
 Pipeline is not complete.
 Tiny classifier (that can run in Actions) is still a figment of my imagination.

+## Idea

 ![](slides/overview.png)